CN-Celeb: multi-genre speaker recognition: Experiment I: Multi-genre challenge

 \subsection{Cross-genre results}

 In this section, we focus on cross-genre test and compute a genre-to-genre performance matrix.
-Figure~\ref{fig:matrix} shows the results with both the i-vector system and the x-vector system.
-In each picture, each row represents a particular enrollment genre, and each column represents a test genre.
-For each speaker in each genre, 5 utterances are randomly selected for enrollment, and the rest used for test.
+Figure~\ref{fig:matrix-iv} and Figure~\ref{fig:matrix-xv} show the EER results with the i-vector system and the x-vector system, respectively.
 The numerical values shown in the blocks are the EER results under the enrollment genre corresponding to its row and the test genre corresponding to its column.
 Note that the diagonal results show the in-genre results in Table~\ref{tab:genre}.
-The last column shows the overall results that the enroll is based on one genre and test is on all the genres.
+The last column shows the overall results that the enrollment is based on one genre and test is on all the genres.
 Note that there are two blank cells (recitation-advertisement and recitation-advertisement).
 This is because there is only 1 recitation-advertisement speaker, which makes the EER result unreliable.

 Firstly, paying attention to the overall results (the last column) enrolled with each genre, it can be found that the best performance is obtained when the enrollment is with the speech genre, and the worst performance is obtained when the enrollment is with the singing genre.
 Roughly stating, the simpler the enrollment condition (e.g., speech, interview, etc.), the better is the average performance obtained.
 This is good news as one tends to enroll in the silent environments with careful pronunciation.